dindinet/netlify-cms-test/site/content/_index.md

 Don't worry if you haven't got your goals 100% crystal clear.
 That is quite normal.
 I can work with you to bring the clarity.

 ### Approach

 Building a website without understanding visitor needs is bound to fail.
-And grabbing a fashionable website template to shoehorn your content into, will not create the wins you desire.
+And grabbing a fashionable website template to shoehorn your content into will not create the wins you desire.

 In a nutshell, your website should predominantly focus on helping visitors achieve their goals (and therefore yours).
 To do this just be very clear about your offer and make it very easy for visitors to obtain it.
 Start with your value proposisition.